unraid/docs/docs/unraid-os/manual/storage-management.md

 7. If you're going to be running the commands through ssh or the web based Unraid console, you probably need to run them in `screen` or `tmux` so that if the session is disconnected, the process continues to run in the background.
-To prevent that issue, it is recommended that you run the following commands on the main Unraid console (not through the gui, but on the physical machine).
+To avoid that issue, it is recommended that you run the following commands on the main Unraid console (not through the gui, but on the physical machine).
 9. Unmount the disk you are planning to remove (replace `X` with the